-How to Make Your Packaging Sustainable in 2020
+How to Make Your Packaging Sustainable

 As the Natural Beauty movement has grown, so has interest and demand for sustainable packaging.
 In the last few years, there has been pressure from environmentally-conscious consumers for brands to incorporate sustainability into their brand story and packaging design.
 In fact, in a recent survey, more than half of participants said they wanted to buy more sustainable products.
 Shoppers and retailers are demanding eco-friendly options, asking for components to be recyclable at the very least.
 Being able to tout an environmentally conscious line is officially a positive in the market, but it is inevitable to come to terms with how it affects costs and logistics.
 Sustainability may affect budget, compatibility of formulas, or design aesthetic when weighing the pros and cons.
 Choosing to go sustainable requires careful thought and execution to decide what is best for both the planet and your brand.
 Luckily, there are plenty of options.
 Below is a roundup of the options and the implications we are seeing across the market.